Mommy Living the Life of Riley!

 Always mind safety precautions in your project.
 When all is in its place and the room is completed, congratulate yourself for a job well done.
 Your child will surely appreciate the room you’ve made for him.

 I'm a former 7th grade Science teacher turned stay-at-home mom that lives in Houston, Texas.
-I am married to my college sweetheart and have a beautiful daughter named Riley, that definitely keeps me on my toes!
+I am married to my college sweetheart and have a beautiful daughter named Riley, who definitely keeps me on my toes!
 I am also involved in starting a small business which would both manufacture and sell an invention that I've patented, called Toothpaste 2 Go.
 I love interacting with my readers and hope to learn as much about you as you learn about me!

-• Leave a Reply
+Please Leave a Comment